amg/fitness-tracker/README.md

 1. DB takes 15+ min to create
 2. DNS records and loadbalancer certificate provisioning can take 24 hours

-Becanse of that don't recreate those when actively devving.
+Because of that don't recreate those when actively devving.

 IMPORTANT: Extra steps to make this run.
 Since switching from experimental cloud run domain mapping to external Load Balancer few steps became manual: